lizadaly/utopia-novels/books/arqtiq/book.md

 cram his mouth.
 But I, on closely examining, fail to identify them, and jot in my book a new name, Onigogies.”
 He looks over to read.
-“Gogies, gogies, gorge us, please. ”
+“Gogies, gogies, gorge us, please.”

 “Tu whu a whu,” wavers our brains and quivers our eyes, as we see a great white owl perched on our banner, blinking.
-I see near by an apple vine.
+I see nearby an apple vine.
 I reach out and take a most beautiful red specimen, before I am aware that it is already in the mouth of a serpent, coiled around the twig.
 Unconsciously an Eve, as